wrijugh/web-students/README.md

 - Internet
 - Microsoft Teams

-All the resources will be available https://wrijugh.github.io/web-students/ Github location (raw files) https://github.com/wrijugh/web-students
+All the resources will be available [https://wrijugh.github.io/web-students/](https://wrijugh.github.io/web-students/)

+Github location (raw files) [https://github.com/wrijugh/web-students](https://github.com/wrijugh/web-students)

-All communications will be in WhatsApp or email
+All communications will be in WhatsApp or email (to the closed group)
 <!-- Join https://chat.whatsapp.com/GgwxcUN8x5YCFQWJ2Rd6jv -->

 Current class will start from **13th June 2021 Sunday, 10-11 AM**